- Purchase the complete Expat Arrivals Oman Guide (PDF)

 International schools in Oman

 The cost of tuition at international schools is high and expats should ensure that they make provision for this in their contract negotiations when moving to Oman with children.
-Most schools demand that fees are paid upfront before the first day of term, and some schools even expect a deposit and administration fees.
+Most schools demand that fees are paid upfront, before the first day of term, and some schools even expect a deposit and administration fees.

-Due to the large expat community in Oman, demand for places at international schools is high and space limited.
+Due to the large expat community in Oman, demand for places at international schools is high and space is limited.
 Expat parents need to consider their options carefully and plan well ahead of time.

 Nurseries in Oman

 Expats can find a range of daycare centres in large cities such as Muscat.
-Some are attached to larger international schools, others follow various styles and languages, including Montessori-based nurseries.
+Some are attached to larger international schools, while others follow various styles and languages, including Montessori-based nurseries.